hzbary/SMS/READ.md

-this is a salary management system based on php programming language
+This is a Salary Management System based on PHP programming language